MTrajK/dotnet-projects/DotNet.MCP/NotesMCPServer/README.md

 4. Verify the Server Connection
    * After restarting, look for a **search and tools** in the bottom-left part of the conversation input box.
    * Click the icon to view the list of available MCP tools.
-Your .NET server's tools should be listed there.
+Your .NET server's tools should be listed there (wait several seconds if it' not here, Claude Desktop needs time to build & run the MCP server using the provided command).
    * You can now ask Claude to use the tools provided by your server.
 You may need to grant permissions the first time you use a new tool.